DFE-Digital/teacher-services-cloud/documentation/production-checklist.md

     },
   ```
   If the receiver is not specified, SLACK_WEBHOOK_GENERIC will be used to alert the infra channel.

+### Custom prometheus monitoring
+If any of the deployments serve custom prometheus metrics on a /metrics endpoint, then you can enable scraping for that deployment
+- [Enable prometheus scraping](https://github.com/DFE-Digital/terraform-modules/blob/main/aks/application/tfdocs.md#input_enable_prometheus_monitoring) on *each* deployment you want to monitor

 ### Workflows
 Get notified of workflow failures on a Slack channel.